dsherret/Units-of-Measure-Proposal-for-TypeScript/README.md

 Also works the same way as `type`.

-In addition, if an external library has a definition for meters and another external library has a definition for meters, then they should be able to be linked together by doing:
+In addition, if an external library has a definition for meters and another external library has a definition for meters then they should be able to be linked together by doing:

 ```typescript
 import {m as mathLibraryMeterType} from "my-math-library";